 The answers to the above questions, alongside the obvious demand-tendencies for them throughout human history, as well as their exchange-medium function, can only lead us to one economic conclusion.
-The chemical compounds of aurum and argentum are basic cash.
-They are classifiable as basic money.
+The chemical elements aurum and argentum are basic cash.
+They classify as basic money.

+So let’s take stock.
 So far, we’ve looked at what fiduciary media actually is in the modern financial system, and why it matters.
 We’ve taken a good gander at historical basic money, which is gold and silver.
 We’ve talked about why that matters.
-We’ve briefly looked at why bitcoin also classifies as basic cash, with similar (albeit superior) qualities to those of gold and silver.
+We’ve briefly looked at why Bitcoin also classifies as basic cash, with similar (albeit superior) qualities to those of gold and silver.

-In Part 2 we’ll close it out.
+In Part II we’ll close it out.
 We’ll visit those goldsmiths and money traders.
-We’ll see how fiduciary media developed here, and began to represent the demand for gold and silver.
+We’ll see how fiduciary media developed before, alongside, and after these old days of gold and silver.
 This will bring us into modern banking.
 Along the way we’ll certainly need to scan the inevitable reach of the sovereign, of the state, around all this.
-Remember, as the wonderful Ron Paul simply observed, “Money is one-half of every transaction.”
-It’s impossible that the state would not ogle and then move in on the money market.
+As the wonderful Ron Paul tirelessly observes, “Money is one-half of every single transaction in the world.”
+It’s impossible that the state would not ogle at, then scheme, and eventually make every effort to corner the money market in any society.

-I’ll also put a little more color on the word “moneyness.”
-Money is a circuitous term straddling “basic cash,” “currency,” and “fiduciary media,” often without a second thought by its speaker, so we need to do some work there.
+I’ll also put a little more color on this word “moneyness.”
+Money is a circuitous term straddling “basic cash,” “currency,” and “fiduciary media,” often without a second thought by its speaker, so we should do some more work there.

 The rise of the modern central bank will be impossible to ignore as well.
-I always say I’m not sure which is the husband, and which one is the wife, but it is undeniable that the most profitable marriage of all time is that between a nation-state’s treasury, and its central bank.
+It’s unclear which one is the husband, and which is the wife, but it is undeniable that the most profitable marriage of all time is that between a nation-state’s treasury, and its central bank.

 And that will bring us to the modern, fiat monetary base.
-And certainly not just a passing description of the lazy economist, I’ll show you exactly what it means, and exactly what it looks like.
+The core of the current monetary system.
+I’ll show you exactly what it means today, and exactly what it looks like.